 According to Chumash informant Luisa Ygnacio, Martina, a Chumash Indian, walked with Pilar, a Gabrielino Indian, to the Nidever house in Santa Barbara, gathering clams along the way as a gift.

 According to Harrington’s notes, Melquiades, an older Chumash man from Ventura, California, went to Santa Barbara to meet the Lone Woman in 1853.
 He was not the native man named Melquiades who accompanied George Nidever to San Nicolas Island.

 A Chumash Indian who was born in Ventura, California, Melquiades accompanied George Nidever on the 1853 sea otter hunting trip to San Nicolas Island, according J.P.
 Harrington informant Fernando Librado.

-Pilar, a Gabrielino woman, visited the Lone Woman in Santa Barbara in 1853.
-Pilar tried to speak to her in Fernandeño (a Gabrielino dialect) but was unsuccessful.
+María del Pilar, a Ventureño Chumash woman, visited the Lone Woman in Santa Barbara in 1853.
+Because she had some familiarity with Fernandeño, the dialect of Gabrielino spoken in the San Fernando Valley, Pilar tried to speak to the Lone Woman, but with limited success.